 Cleaning up your credit reports means getting rid of inaccurate information, outdated information, or fixing anything that isn't correct.
 It doesn't mean getting rid of delinquent accounts that are, in fact, delinquent.
 Or getting rid of anything else that has a legitimate right to be on your report.
 If a company claims that it can "repair your credit" or "clean up your credit report" and thereby miraculously boost your credit score, run the other way.
 In fact, when it comes to getting rid of inaccurate and old information on your report, you should be able to do it yourself.

 Yes.
-Most credit reports have some type of error, whether it be the wrong notation on how an account was closed, out-dated information that should no longer appear on your report, or accounts that simply aren't yours.
+Most credit reports have some type of error, whether it be the wrong notation on how an account was closed, outdated information that should no longer appear on your report, or accounts that simply aren't yours.

 Most people will only be concerned with credit reports from the three main CRAs: Equifax, TransUnion, and Experian.
 You're entitled to one free copy from each agency every 12 months.
 Go to AnnualCreditReport.com to get your reports.
-Also, as of 2020, you can get six free credit reports each year, for seven years, from Equifax.
+Also, as part of a settlement in 2020, finalized in 2022, you can get six free credit reports each year, for seven years, from Equifax.
 The free reports are in addition to the one free Equifax report—and the free Experian and TransUnion reports—that you can get each year at AnnualCreditReport.com.
 And, in some situations, you can get free copies more often.
 And you can always pay a small fee for your report, although this usually isn't necessary given all the ways you can get free reports.

 You should order your report from all three, as they often contain different information.
 Some people like to stagger the timing, for example, ordering one from Equifax one month, and then ordering one from TransUnion four months later.
-(To learn more about getting copies of your reports from the three nationwide CRAs, see What's in Your Credit Report?)

 In addition to the three nationwide CRAs, there are also specialty consumer reporting agencies.
 Some of these track information about tenants and are used by landlords, some contain more personal information and are used by employers and insurers, and some track other types of information.
 You're entitled to one free annual report from these agencies as well.
 Although figuring out which ones have a file on you can be tricky.
 If you think your potential landlord might check a specialty consumer agency, however, you can ask which one he or she uses.